peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README-OPENIDC.md

 2. Set a redirect URI
 3. Customize the user consent screen

-## Apache Installation and Configuration
+### Apache Installation and Configuration

-This sections, assumes that Apache will be installed on Ubuntu.
+This section assumes that Apache will be installed on Ubuntu.

 1. Install Apache and the `mod_auth_openidc` module.